Golden plates: Strangite plates

-Two other sets of alleged plates, the Voree plates and the Book of the Law of the Lord, were translated by James Strang—one of three major contenders to succeed Smith—who went on to lead the Church of Jesus Christ of Latter Day Saints (Strangite).
+Two other sets of alleged plates, the Voree plates and the Book of the Law of the Lord, were translated by James Strang – one of three major contenders to succeed Smith – who went on to lead the Church of Jesus Christ of Latter Day Saints (Strangite).
 The Voree plates were alleged to have been written by an ancient inhabitant of what is now Burlington, Wisconsin, while the Book of the Law of the Lord was alleged by Strang to be a translation of the Plates of Laban mentioned in the Book of Mormon.
 Neither of these alleged discoveries by Strang is accepted as authentic outside of the Strangite community.

+Mainstream views

+Mainstream scholarship regards the Book of Mormon as an ahistorical 19th-century creation and rejects Smith's claim to have possessed golden plates.